Social Justice Student Organizations

 How do I get funding for a speaker/event if I am not affiliated with any group?

-You can go to SGA with your proposal, and the same rules apply: get a Funding Request form in the office on 2nd floor JRC.
+You can go to SGA with your proposal, and the same rules apply: get a Funding Request form in the office on second floor Rosenfield Center.
 Alternatively, talk to Michael Sims, head of Student Affairs.
 He has a special fund just for students who aren't affiliated with a group or department but have big ideas they want to fund.

 What do I do after the speaker has agreed to come to the college?